top of page

-Through the Honors in the Major program, I conducted undergraduate research in the hopes of publishing "Addressing Student Engagement through Meaning-Making: Reception Theories and the Narrative Paradigm".
+Through the Honors in the Major program, I completed an undergraduate thesis, titled "Addressing Student Engagement through Meaning-Making: Reception Theories and the Narrative Paradigm".

 Writing my Prospectus